 But fear not!
-You can still have a night worth celebrating by bringing the party to you.
-All you need is some clever planning and some gracious guests, and you can host a NYE blowout that won’t wake the kids.
+You can still have a night worth celebrating by bringing the party to your living room.
+All you need is some clever planning to not wake the kids.

 Here’s a countdown of 10 tips for a different kind of Silent Night:

 And I know shoes complete the outfit, but this is a socks and slippers affair.